ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Skipmancer/2nd Level/Chaos Skip.md

 		- Everything a creature has equipped or stored on them teleports with them.
 Things bigger than 15ft$^3$ cannot be teleported.
 		- You cannot teleport parts of a creature, you may only teleport the whole creature. ([[Cybernetics]] are considered parts of the creature)
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 10 psyfocus spent above the normal cost for this psycast, the maximum range is increased by 20ft.
+For every 10 psyfocus spent above the normal cost for this psycast, the range increases by 20ft.